Nir757/QR_File_Share/README.md

 - Run `python launcher.py` or make it executable: `chmod +x launcher.py && ./launcher.py`

 The launcher will:
-- ✅ Install all requirements automatically on first launch
+- ✅ Install all Python requirements automatically on first launch
 - ✅ Open the app in your browser automatically
-- ✅ Skip installation on subsequent launches
+- ✅ Skip installation on subsequent launches (just opens the app)

+**Note:** The PC needs Python installed.
+The mobile device needs nothing - just a web browser!

-### Manual Installation
+### Manual PC Setup (Alternative)

+If you prefer manual setup:

 1. Install Python dependencies:
 ```bash